I'm a provider

 Please wait while you are redirected.

 Diagnosis is established by radiologic observation in adolescents (age 10 years until the age of skeletal maturity) of a lateral spine curvature of 10 degrees or more, as measured using the Cobb angle.
 The Cobb angle is defined as the angulation measured between the maximally tilted proximal and distal vertebrae of the curve.
 Curvature is considered mild (less than 25º), moderate (25º to 40º), or severe (more than 40º) in a patient still growing.
 Once diagnosed, patients must be monitored over several years, usually with serial radiographs for curve progression.
 If the curve progresses, spinal bracing is the generally accepted first-line treatment.
 If the curve progresses in spite of bracing, spinal fusion may be recommended.

 Curve progression has been linked to a number of factors, including sex, curve magnitude, patient age and skeletal maturity.
 Risk tables have been published by Lonstein and Carlson and Peterson and Nachemson to help in triage and treatment decision making about patients with AIS.
-Tan et al. recently compared a broad array of factors and concluded that using 30º as an endpoint, initial Cobb angle magnitude produces the best prediction of progression outcome.
+Tan and colleagues recently compared a broad array of factors and concluded that using 30º as an endpoint, initial Cobb angle magnitude produces the best prediction of progression outcome.

 The familial nature of this disease was noted as early as 1968.
 About one-quarter of patients report a positive family history of disease, and twin studies have consistently supported shared genetic factors.
 Genome-wide linkage studies have reported multiple chromosomal regions of interest, often not replicated.
 Ogilvie has recently suggested AIS is a complex polygenic trait.
-He and colleagues at Axial Diagnostics have published a study evaluating an algorithm using 53 SNP markers identified from unpublished genome-wide association studies (GWAS) to identify patients unlikely to exhibit severe progression in curvature versus those at considerable risk for severe progression.
+He and colleagues at Axial Diagnostics have published a study evaluating an algorithm using 53 SNP markers identified from unpublished genome-wide association studies to identify patients unlikely to exhibit severe progression in curvature versus those at considerable risk for severe progression.
 The clinical validity of this assay has recently been reported in a retrospective case control cohort study using this algorithm.